Jimmy Spratt

 James Andrew Spratt (19 August 1951 – 4 March 2021) was a Democratic Unionist Party (DUP) politician and police officer from Northern Ireland.
 He was a Member of the Northern Ireland Assembly (MLA) for South Belfast from 2007 to 2015.

 Early life

 Spratt was a former Royal Ulster Constabulary (RUC) officer who joined in 1972 and served for 30 years in Derry and Belfast.
 He worked for the Close Protection Unit including as Primary Protection Officer and was attached to a former Secretary of State, NIO Ministers, the RUC Chief Constable and other VIPs.

-He was heavily involved in the Police Federation for Northern Ireland and acted as Chairman until his retirement.
+He was heavily involved in the Police Federation for Northern Ireland and acted as Chairman.
 He served on Government Committees at regional and national level representing the British Police Service and has served on the Home Office Working Group for Health and Safety and Police Negotiating Board for pay and conditions across the UK.

 Political career

 Spratt was an MLA for South Belfast in the Northern Ireland Assembly from 2007 to 2015.
 He was also a Councillor on Castlereagh Borough Council from 2005 to 2014, and served as the leader of the DUP group.